Bobronium/aiopolly/README.md

     # Creating a new Polly instance with default output format 'mp3'
     polly = Polly(output_format=AudioFormat.mp3)

+    text = 'Python is a beautiful programming language which is commonly used for web backend and ML. ' \
+           'It also has cool style guides listed in PEP-8, and many community libraries like aiopolly or aiogram.'

-    # Creating some lexemes
+    # Creating new lexemes
     python_lexemes = [
         new_lexeme(grapheme='PEP', alias='Python Enhancement Proposals'),
         new_lexeme(grapheme='ML', alias='Machine Learning'),
         new_lexeme(grapheme='aiopolly', phoneme='eɪˈaɪoʊˈpɑli'),
         new_lexeme(grapheme='aiogram', phoneme='eɪˈaɪoʊˌgræm')
     ]

     # Creating a new lexicon with 'ipa' alphabet and 'en_US' language code
     lexicon = new_lexicon(alphabet=Alphabet.ipa, lang=LanguageCode.en_us, lexemes=python_lexemes)

     # Putting lexicon on Amazon server
     lexicon_name = 'PythonML'
     await polly.put_lexicon(lexicon_name=lexicon_name, content=lexicon)

-    text = 'Python is a beautiful programming language which is commonly used for web backend and ML. ' \
-           'It also has cool style guides listed in PEP-8, and many community libraries like aiopolly or aiogram.'

     # Synthesizing speech with lexicon we just created
     # (we don't need to specify required param "output_format", as we using it by default)